Short Circuit (1986 film): Plot

-NOVA Laboratory robotics experts Newton Crosby and Ben Jabituya have developed a robotic soldier called S.A.I.N.T.
+NOVA Laboratory robotics experts Newton Crosby and Ben Jabituya have developed a series of robotic soldiers called S.A.I.N.T.
 (Strategic Artificially Intelligent Nuclear Transport) for the U.S. military to use in Cold War operations, though they would rather seek peaceful applications of the robots.
 After a live demonstration for the military, one of the units, S.A.I.N.T.
 Number 5, is struck by lightning arcing through the lab's power grid.
-This scrambles the robot's programming and makes it sentient, resulting in its escape from the NOVA facility.
+This scrambles the robot's programming and gives him rudimentary sentience, after which he escapes from the NOVA facility.

-The robot finds itself in Astoria, Oregon and is found by Stephanie Speck, an animal caregiver, who mistakes him for an alien.
-She takes the robot into her home, where she provides him with "input" in the form of visual and verbal stimuli, allowing the robot to improve its language skills.
-Stephanie continues to help the curious Number 5 robot learn about the world.
-She eventually discovers that Number 5 was built by NOVA, and contacts them about the lost robot.
-Nova's CEO, Dr. Howard Marner, orders Crosby and Ben to recover Number 5 so they can disassemble and rebuild him.
-While waiting for NOVA to arrive, Number 5 learns about death when he accidentally crushes a grasshopper.
-He concludes that if NOVA disassembles him he will die, and escapes in Stephanie's food truck.
-However, Number 5 includes a tracking device, which NOVA uses to corner and deactivate him for return to the facility.
-During transport, Number 5 reactivates himself, removes the tracking device and flees back to Stephanie.
-NOVA meanwhile offer a $25,000 bounty on the return of Number 5, which in turn attracts the unwanted attention of Stephanie's abusive ex-boyfriend Frank.
+The robot wanders into Astoria, Oregon and is found by Stephanie Speck, an animal caregiver, who mistakes him for an alien.
+She takes the robot into her home, where the variety of stimuli (which the robot refers to as "input") allows him to improve his cognitive and language skills and begin to develop a personality.
+As she continues to help the curious robot learn about the world, Stephanie eventually discovers Number 5 was built by NOVA, and contacts them about their lost robot.
+NOVA's CEO, Dr. Howard Marner, orders Crosby and Ben to recover Number 5 so they can disassemble and rebuild it.
+While waiting for NOVA to arrive, Number 5 learns about death when he accidentally crushes a grasshopper and concludes that he will die if NOVA disassembles him.
+Despite escaping in Stephanie's food truck, NOVA uses a tracking device connected to Number 5 to corner and deactivate him for return to the facility.
+During transport, Number 5 reactivates himself, removes the tracking device, and flees back to Stephanie.
+NOVA meanwhile offers a bounty on Number 5's return, which in turn attracts the unwanted attention of Stephanie's abusive ex-boyfriend, Frank.
 He turns up at her house to try and capture Number 5, who defeats him and dismantles his car.
 Knowing that Frank will alert NOVA and the authorities, Stephanie and Number 5 go on the run in search of Crosby, to convince him of Number 5's sentience.